-6 See PCI Security Standards Council, Best Practices for Maintaining PCI DSS Compliance (Jan.
+69 See PCI Security Standards Council, Best Practices for Maintaining PCI DSS Compliance (Jan.
 2019), www.pcisecuritystandards.org/documents/PCI DSS V2.0 Best Practices for Maintaining PCI DSS Compliance. pdf?agreement=true&time=1556294615375.

+- 2. The trial court must reconcile all bank accounts for which court employees are authorized signers, for example local revolving and jury bank accounts.
+These bank accounts must be reconciled at least monthly, and more frequently if required to maintain adequate control over trial court funds.

 - 3. The bank account reconciliation must be reviewed and approved by a person other than the person who prepared the reconciliation.
 The person who prepares the court's monthly Bank Reconciliation cannot also review and approve the reconciliation.
 The monthly bank reconciliation must be signed and dated by both the person who prepared it and the person who reviewed and approved the reconciliation.

 - 4. A copy of the monthly bank statement for the period ended June 30 should be provided to the general ledger lead to include in the year-end balance sheet in Phoenix.

 - 5. A detailed record must be kept for all money received by a trial court for bail, litigation deposits, jury fee deposits, payments on judgments, etc. that it holds in trust and for which it has a fiduciary responsibility.
 The record must be maintained by case number at a sufficient level of detail to properly account for all funds held by the court.
 Records must contain at minimum the following information:

 - a.
 Date received.

 - b.
 From whom payment was received.

 - c.
 Purpose.

 - d.
 Case number.

 - e.
 Payments received.

 - f.
 Disbursements made.

 - g.
 Method of payment.

-For more information on the accounting of trust and agency funds, refer to Policy No. FIN 3.01 Fund Accounting, Section 6.4, Special Revenue Funds.
+For more information on the accounting of trust and agency funds, refer to Policy No. FIN 3.01, section 6.4, Special Revenue Funds.

-Adherence to the requirements of Section 6.6 will be necessary to continue authorization for trial court bank accounts.
+Adherence to the requirements of section 6.6 will be necessary to continue authorization for trial court bank accounts.